Supracompetitive Pricing Under AI Monoculture: Model

-The output fidelity $\rho$ captures the alignment probability between the LLM's latent preference and its generated output.
-Due to stochastic generation mechanisms (e.g., sampling temperature and top-$k$/top-$p$ filtering), the LLM does not deterministically produce recommendations that perfectly align with its latent preference.
-Specifically, conditional on adopting the $H$-mode, the LLM recommends strategy $H$ to each seller with probability $\rho$ and strategy $L$ with probability $1-\rho$.
-Conversely, conditional on the $L$-mode, the LLM recommends $L$ with probability $\rho$ and $H$ with probability $1-\rho$.
+The output fidelity $\rho$ quantifies the alignment between the model's pricing propensity and the pricing decisions sellers actually adopt.
+Multiple factors contribute to imperfect alignment: stochastic generation mechanisms (e.g., sampling temperature and top-$k$/top-$p$ filtering), differences in seller-specific prompts or contexts, and partial seller adherence to recommendations.
+In our reduced-form model, $\rho$ aggregates all these sources of noise into a single parameter.
+The model does not deterministically produce recommendations that perfectly align with its latent preference.
+Specifically, conditional on adopting the $H$-mode, the model recommends strategy $H$ to each seller with probability $\rho$ and strategy $L$ with probability $1-\rho$.
+Conversely, conditional on the $L$-mode, the model recommends $L$ with probability $\rho$ and $H$ with probability $1-\rho$.
 It is worth noting that these output realizations are conditionally independent across the two sellers, given the shared latent preference, introducing idiosyncratic noise into each seller's recommendation.

 When $\rho \to 1$, the shared latent preference dominates, inducing strong positive correlation in seller strategies.
 In contrast, when $\rho \to 0.5$, independent output noise overwhelms the preference signal, rendering strategies increasingly randomized despite the shared underlying model with a common propensity parameter $\theta$.